timbroder/GameTracker/PROJECT_PLAN.md

 ## Success Metrics

-### MVP Success Criteria (Phases 1-6)
+### MVP Success Criteria (Phases 1-6) ✅ ALL COMPLETE
-- [ ] Can add games from RAWG API
+- [x] Can add games from RAWG API
-- [ ] Can select specific platform for each game
+- [x] Can select specific platform for each game
-- [ ] Can drag-and-drop to reorder unplayed games
+- [x] Can drag-and-drop to reorder unplayed games
-- [ ] Can swipe to mark as played/unplayed
+- [x] Can swipe to mark as played/unplayed
-- [ ] Completed games appear at bottom, greyed out
+- [x] Completed games appear at bottom, greyed out
-- [ ] Completed games sorted by completion date
+- [x] Completed games sorted by completion date
-- [ ] Clear-style UI with gradients and colors
+- [x] Clear-style UI with gradients and colors
-- [ ] All gestures work smoothly
+- [x] All gestures work smoothly
-- [ ] App is stable and performant
+- [x] App is stable and performant

 ### Long-term Success Criteria (Phase 9)
 - [ ] Games sync across devices via iCloud